 Almonds are rich in healthy fats, vitamin E and fiber.
-Although the almonds you buy at the grocery store contain a small amount of cyanide, it's not enough to poison you.
-However, eating too many bitter almonds, which you can't get in the United States, may not be so good for your health and may lead to cyanide poisoning.
-If you suspect cyanide poisoning, go to your closest emergency room for care.
+Although the sweet almonds you buy at the grocery store contain a small amount of cyanide, it's not enough to poison you.
+However, bitter almonds are unsafe to eat and may lead to cyanide poisoning.
+If you suspect cyanide poisoning from almonds, go to your closest emergency room for care.

-The amount of cyanide found in the almonds you buy at your local grocery store isn't enough to cause poisoning.
+Almond poisoning is unlikely if you're buying almonds from a U.S.-grown almond tree and sold at your local grocery store.
 Grocery store almonds, also known as sweet almonds, contain 25.2 milligrams of cyanide per kilogram of weight, according to a 2013 study published in International Scholarly Research Notices Toxicology.

 Cyanide works rapidly and is potentially deadly, according to the Centers for Disease Control and Prevention.
-Although the gas form that you breathe is the most poisonous, eating cyanide can be harmful, too.
+Although the gas form that you breathe is the most poisonous, eating cyanide from almonds or other sources can be harmful, too.
 It works by blocking oxygen from getting to your cells, causing them to die.

 Bitter Almonds and Cyanide